yasmin-pixel/GoodReadBooksProject/README.md

 ## Source

-Data is sourced from the `cleanbooks.csv` file provided by the user.
+Data is sourced from the `cleanedbooks.csv` file provided by the user.

 ## Key Variables